Shotbow/fudawiki-files/hanafuda/games/kyureihana.md

 title: Kyū-Rei Hana
 description: A Hana-Awase variant treating the Bush Warbler and Deer as Brights.
 published: true
-date: 2021-04-30T07:02:20.111Z
+date: 2021-04-30T07:05:43.335Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2021-04-30T06:47:47.659Z
 ---

-**Kyū-Rei Hana** [九十花 or 九〇花 - きゅうれいはな, lit "Ninety Flowers"] is a [Hana-Awase](/en/hanafuda/games/hana-awase)-type game for 3 players, using no *teyaku*, only 4 *dekiyaku*, and a unique distribution of card values.
+**Kyū-Rei Hana** [九十花 or 九〇花 - きゅうれいはな, lit "Ninety Flowers"] is a [Hana-Awase](/en/hanafuda/games/hana-awase)-type game for 3 players, using no *teyaku*, only 4 *dekiyaku* (the same as used in [Bakabana](/en/hanafuda/games/bakabana), though by slightly different names), and a unique distribution of card values.
 # Card Values
 |Value|Cards|
 |:---:|:---:|